New Mexico

 B. Ban-the-Box for public and private employment

 In 2010, a “ban-the-box” provision applicable to public employment was added to the Criminal Offender Employment Act: “A board, department or agency of the state or any of its political subdivisions shall not make an inquiry regarding a conviction on an initial application for employment and shall only take into consideration a conviction after the applicant has been selected as a finalist for the position.”
 N.M.
 Stat.
 Ann. § 28-2-3(A).
-Records of arrest not resulting in conviction, and misdemeanor convictions (unless they involve “moral turpitude”) may not be considered in any application for public employment or licensing. § 28-2-3(B).
+Records of arrest not resulting in conviction, misdemeanor convictions (including those involving “moral turpitude”), and a range of other relief measures may not be considered in any application for public employment or licensing. § 28-2-3(B).

 In 2019, a “ban-the-box” provision applicable to private employment was added to the Act, but it appears substantially less favorable to applicants than the one applicable to public employment: